webfx-demos/webfx-demo-fx2048-clone/README.md

 ## Reusability

-This demo demonstrates how you can port existing JavaFx applications.
+This demo demonstrates how you can port existing JavaFX applications.
-There was indeed already a [JavaFx version][fx2048-link] of the game, and this demo is just a port of it in WebFx so the game could be transpiled into a Web Application.
+There was indeed already a [JavaFX version][fx2048-link] of the game, and this demo is just a port of it in WebFX so the game could be transpiled into a Web Application.

 ## HTML/CSS mapping